sequenceiq/slider/src/site/markdown/building.md

 Hoya uses Groovy 2.x as its language for writing tests -for better assertions and easier handling of lists and closures.
-Although the first prototype used Groovy on the production source, this has been dropped in favor of a Java-only codebase.
+Although the first prototype used Groovy on the production source, this was dropped in favor of a Java-only production codebase.

 ## Maven utils